biopython/biopython.github.io/wiki/Active_projects.md

 ### Population Genetics development

-Giovanni is working on expanding population genetics code in Biopython.
+Giovanni and Tiago are working on expanding population genetics code in Biopython.
 See the [PopGen development page](PopGen_dev "wikilink") for more details.

 ### GFF parser